October 24 – November 1, 2018

 Glamis Castle, in addition to being the childhood home of the Queen Mother, is also the most haunted castle in Scotland–boasting a Grey Lady, a White Lady, and a room in which Earl Beardie played cards with the Devil himself!

 Fyvie Castle is believed to have been built by William the Lion in 1211.
 During 1920 renovations, the remains of a woman were found behind a bedroom wall.
 When the remains were buried, there began an ongoing series of “disturbances” in the castle.
-The Laird had the woman disinterred and returned to her original resting place.
+After the Laird had the woman disinterred and returned to her original resting place, the “disturbances” abated.

 Elgin Cathedral, the “Lantern of the North,” has many tales to tell of the sad lives of past residents of Elgin.
 A private tour led by Lady Marjorie recounts the stories of the local legends.

-Culloden Battlefield, the site of the last battle fought on British soil, has witnessed a number of visions of the battle, especially at the Well of the Dead and the clan memorials.
+Culloden Battlefield, the site of the last battle fought in Britain, has witnessed a number of visions of the battle, especially at the Well of the Dead and the clan memorials.

 Eilean Donan Castle, the most photographed castle in Scotland, is a reconstruction of the one that was destroyed in 1719.
 The castle was garrisoned by William Mackenzie with Spanish troops, all of whom were blown up by Government forces.
-One of those is said to haunt the castle, and carries his head under his arm!
+One of those is said to haunt the castle and wanders about carrying his head under his arm!

 - Full breakfast daily (Continental breakfast in Edinburgh)